annaesvensson/yellow-help/1-en/troubleshooting.md

 Datenstrom Yellow requires configuration file!
 ```

 Copy the supplied `.htaccess` file into the installation folder.
 Check if your SFTP software has a setting to show all files.
 It sometimes happens that the `.htaccess` file was overlooked during installation.
-After the missing configuration file has been copied into the installation folder, the problem should be resolved.
+As soon as the missing configuration file has been copied into the installation folder, the problem should be resolved.

 ```
 Datenstrom Yellow requires rewrite support!